 At the heart of the Ranch Trend are 21 zones of structurally controlled gold mineralization over a 25 km2 area.
 Surface expression of the mineralization is coincident with pervasive argillic and silica alteration, large gold and silver-in-soil anomalies, and anomalous rock and trench results.

-On the Ranch property significant gold and silver mineralization occurs with silicification flanked by widespread argillically altered zones, associated with a high-sulphidation epithermal system (Figure 3).
-Historic production is minimal, consisting of three small pits where surface mining in 1986 and 1991 processed a total of 41,209 tonnes of high-grade surface ore from the Bonanza, Thesis III, and BV Zones.
+On the Ranch Project significant gold and silver mineralization occurs with silicification flanked by widespread argillically altered zones, associated with a high-sulphidation epithermal system (Figure 3).
+Historic production is minimal, consisting of three small test pits where surface mining in 1986 and 1991 processed a total of 41,209 tonnes of high-grade surface material from the Bonanza, Thesis III, and BV Zones.
 Historic exploration and gold production was focused on the Bonanza, Thesis III, and BV Zones, with average gold grades ranging from 9.81-16.75 g/t Au (43-101 Technical Report; Eccles et al., 2021).
 Limited historic mining activities were only focused on shallow, high grade zones, with the average historic gold price at the time of $383.73/oz USD (MacroTrends., 2022).
-The regional along-strike extent of all 21 zones of gold mineralization largely remains open and untested, as historic drilling concentrated on targeting only known high-grade zones of this large epithermal system.
+The regional along-strike extent of all 21 zones of gold mineralization largely remains open and untested, as historical drilling concentrated on targeting only known high-grade zones of this large epithermal system.
 The Ranch projects large land package (17,988 ha) consolidates the various prospective historic gold occurrences occurring in an expansive 40 km2 alteration zone allowing for the unrestricted expansion of the well-known historical mineralized zones, as well as the targeting of untested large-scale copper-gold porphyry prospects.

-By combining historic data with recently acquired geological data and modern reinterpretation there is significant potential to add gold and silver ounces across the entire mineralizing system.
-Re-analysis of historic drill results is providing context to previously unrecognized bulk-tonnage potential with near-surface intercepts enveloping higher-grade intervals of gold and silver mineralization.
+By combining historical data with recently acquired geological data and modern reinterpretation there is significant potential to discover new gold and silver ounces across the entire mineralizing system.
+Re-analysis of historical drill results is providing context to previously unrecognized potential for major extensions of historical high-grade zones.
 These results occur within the footprint of the historically surface mined areas, but also include significant gold-silver intercepts along strike and at depth, suggesting the mineralization system remains open in all directions along key fault systems associated with high grade zones.

 Historic High-Grade Intercepts